 Expansion of the programs and operational enhancements continue to occur even with the above changes.
-At the end of SFY 21/22 there were a total of 113 drug classes subject to the PDP.
-Sixteen therapeutic categories warranted review by the DURB for the PDP and no drugs or drug classes for the CDRP were reviewed.
-No new drug classes were reviewed for inclusion on the PDL.
+At the end of SFY 22/23 there were a total of 100 drug classes subject to the PDP.
+Fourteen therapeutic categories warranted review by the DURB for the PDP and no drugs or drug classes for the CDRP were reviewed.
+One new drug class was reviewed for inclusion on the PDL.
 No new drugs were recommended by the DURB for inclusion to the CDRP.